mlopezza/stroke-prediction/README.md

 Precision is lower at 0.71, which suggests the model returns some false positives.

 The F1 score is about 0.75, which is relatively balanced but skews towards recall.
 It does a good job of catching stroke patients, but also flags non-stroke patients approximately 30% of the time.
-False psoitives are more desirable in this instance, as missing a possible stroke case is far more harmful than reccomending healthy lifestyle changes to patients that are not at risk.
+False positives are more desirable in this instance, as missing a possible stroke case is far more harmful than recommending healthy lifestyle changes to patients that are not at risk.
 However, the score still has much room for improvement, and this level of false positives would not be acceptable for other medical conditions which require more invasive interventions.

 Accuracy is around 0.74 which is fairly good.
 The accuracy of the model is high enough for it to be employed as a possible screening tool, but not precise enough for diagnosis purposes.
 This is acceptable for our project in which screening and early warning is the ultimate goal.